lcacciagioni/dockerfiles/hazelcast/README.md

 ### Environment Variables
 This particular docker image has a couple of environment variables to make his configuration dynamic at startup.

-´MIN_HEAP´: This variable is to set the initial mem of the java HEAP.
-(Default: 1G) ´MAX_HEAP´: This variable is to set the maximum mem of the java HEAP.
-(Default: 1G) ´GROUP_NAME´: This is to set the group name for the hazelcast cluster.
-(Default: dev) ´GROUP_PASS´: This variable sets the password for the group of the hazelcast cluster.
+`MIN_HEAP`: This variable is to set the initial mem of the java HEAP.
+(Default: 1G)

+`MAX_HEAP`: This variable is to set the maximum mem of the java HEAP.
+(Default: 1G)

+`GROUP_NAME`: This is to set the group name for the hazelcast cluster.
+(Default: dev)

+`GROUP_PASS`: This variable sets the password for the group of the hazelcast cluster.
 (Default: devpass)

 ### How to run
 This docker image has multicast enabled on port 54327 and services enabled on port 5701 without port auto increment